 Stretching out in 4,000 m2 of glorious relaxation space, the spa at Elaphusa is one of the largest wellness centers along the Adriatic.
 I can recommend you book one (or all!) of their unique olive oil treatments.
 I had both the olive oil facial and the full-body massages in this luxurious spa.
 Both left me feeling hydrated and wishing I had more time.

 There are several churches for you to admire in Bol.
-The most famous is the Gothic-Renaissance church, Our Lady of Grace from the 15th century (currently under renovation as at June 2014).
-Standing at the altar is a renaissance painting of Madonna and Child with Saints, painted by famed Jacopo Tintoretto.
+The Gothic-Renaissance church, Our Lady of Grace, is the most famous from the 15th century.
+Standing at the altar is a renaissance painting of Madonna and Child with Saints, painted by the famed Jacopo Tintoretto.
 The altarpiece was restored in 2003 at the Croatian Conservation Institute, and I was fortunate enough to see the painting in an exclusive private viewing earlier this year.
 Once open again to the public, I would encourage you to visit to appreciate this intricate portrait close-up.

 The Branislav Dešković Gallery is complete with over 380 exhibits collected over 50 years from artists born in or inspired by Bol.
-The gallery is positioned in the port of Bol, in a 17th-century renaissance-baroque palace.
-Named after the first Impressionist sculptor in Croatia, Dešković of which there are a number of his sculptures on display.
+The gallery is positioned in the port of Bol, in a 17th-century renaissance-baroque palace named after the first Impressionist sculptor in Croatia, Dešković, of which many of his sculptures are on display.
 You can’t miss the gallery if you look out for the huge dog statue by the entrance.

-So, after you tour Croatia – well okay, Bol you’ll need a place to rest you head.
+So, after you tour Croatia – well, okay, Bol, you’ll need a place to rest your head.
 Where shall you sleep?

-Now that you know of just some of the things to do in Bol, you’ll need to know where to stay in Brac.
+Now that you know of just some things to do in Bol, you’ll need to know where to stay in Brac.
 Because Brac Island is so much more than just Bol, there are several places you can find beach accommodation, luxury accommodation, or perhaps you need budget accommodation.
-Croatia vacation rentals are also available on Brac Island – you just need to your Brac accommodation book in advance to get a good deal and nab the best-of-the-bunch.
+Croatia vacation rentals are also available on Brac Island – you need to book your Brac accommodation in advance to get a good deal and nab the best of the bunch.

-Croatian villas can vary in price, from ones with many zeros at the end, to a bunch that are very budget friendly.
+Croatian villas can vary in price, from ones with many zeros at the end to a very budget-friendly bunch.
 The Brac villas on offer are booked well in advance, but there is an abundance of them.

 More Bol Accommodation Options

-Beach accommodation right by Zlatni Rat Beach costs a little more, so think about booking vacation rentals just a few streets back to save some money (and avoid the late-night noise).
+Beach accommodation right by Zlatni Rat Beach costs a little more, so consider booking vacation rentals just a few streets back to save some money (and avoid the late-night noise).

 We’ve selected a range of accommodations in Bol to get your search started: